ddouarin/hello-world/README.md

 beginner repository

-go by the name of kinglad. i am a marketing professional and a free-lance photographer.
+<i>go by the name of kinglad. i am a marketing professional and a free-lance photographer.</i>